 The General Government Committee is scheduled to review the amendments in a briefing on September 14, 2022 and recommend that the ordinance be discussed at a City Council worksession.
 The City Council is scheduled to review the amendments at a worksession on September 27, 2022 and consider the amendments on October 4, 2022.

 Public Notification

-A Notice of Public Hearing is expected to be issued, posted, mailed to interested parties, and published in The Olympian on July 29, 2022, after the Planning Commission is expected to set the public hearing date on August 9, 2022.
+A Notice of Public Hearing was issued, posted, mailed to interested parties, and published in The Olympian on July 29, 2022, after the Planning Commission set the public hearing date.

 Staff Conclusions